julixian/MyVisualNovelTransTools/README.md

 To dump/inject Majiro Script .mjs(decrypted by mjcrypt) file or MajiroOBJV file(need to change file-extend-name to .mjs)<br/>
 To change MajiroOBJX to MajiroOBJV You can see [GalgameReverse Project](https://github.com/YuriSizuku/GalgameReverse)<br/>
 Initially made to edit script in あの晴れわたる空より高く for there are tips-jump in the game and no tools can deal with it.<br/>
-So it ONLY works on new_version majirov3 script<br/>
+So it ONLY works on few new_version majirov3 script(Looking back at this tool a year later, I feel it was written so foolishly...)<br/>
 For v1 use [VNT](https://github.com/arcusmaximus/VNTranslationTools)<br/>
 For v2 and old_version v3 use [MajiroTools](https://github.com/AtomCrafty/MajiroTools) or Ineditor<br/>
 ## MasysScriptSimpleTool